UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_03.md

 We could instead have written out it's absolute position in the file system, starting with the root directory:
 `/home/username/Documents`.
+Absolute paths always start with a leading slash `/`.

 Using a relative path is like telling someone to go two kilometers north and then half a kilometer east;
 using an absolute path is like giving them the latitude and longitude of their destination.